MRdep/OSIPI_CAPLEX/docs/index.md

 # The OSIPI Contrast Agent Perfusion MRI Lexicon (CAPLEX)

-## What is CAPLEX?
-CAPLEX is a library of standardised (reference) definitions of quantities, models and analysis processes commonly used in contrast-agent based perfusion MRI (DCE and DSC-MRI).
+ CAPLEX is a library of standardised (reference) definitions for quantities, models and analysis processes used in contrast-agent based perfusion MRI (DCE-MRI and DSC-MRI).
+The aim of CAPLEX is remove variability in how DCE-MRI and DSC-MRI is reported in journal articles or how these variables, models, or processes are defined in analysis software.

-## Why do we need CAPLEX?
-Very little guidance or standards exist relating to reporting of DCE\DSC analyses.
-This ultimately hinders progress of the technique towards clinical adoption.
-The aim of CAPLEX is to reduce reporting variability by providing reference definitions for commonly used quantities, models, or processes.

-## Who created CAPLEX?
-CAPLEX was created by Taskforce 4.2 of [OSIPI](https://osipi.github.io/index.html){target="_blank"}, an intiative of the [ISMRM](https://www.ismrm.org/){target="_blank"}.
+ CAPLEX was created by Taskforce 4.2 of [ISMRM-OSIPI](https://osipi.ismrm.org/){target="_blank"} and first published here in 2023.
+The definitions of each quantity, model, and process have been reviewed and endorsed by the perfusion study group of the ISMRM (10.1002/mrm.29840){target="_blank"}.

 ## Contributing to CAPLEX
-**Currently recruiting new Taskforce members!!!**

-There are several ways to join the effort:

-1. Become a member of the task force: email **ben.dickie@manchester.ac.uk**.
-Anyone with relevant expertise can join - PhDs and postdocs working in DCE/DSC MRI field are particularly encouraged to apply.
+CAPLEX is open-source and designed to be extendable.
+If you disagree with the definition provided for a particular quantity, model, or process, please submit a change request which will be reviewed by OSIPI.
+Anyone can propose changes to CAPLEX via the following mechanism:

-2. To suggest edits to the lexicon, go to the CAPLEX Github page: https://github.com/OSIPI/OSIPI_CAPLEX and follow the instructions on how to contribute in the README.md.
+1. Forking the CAPLEX Github repository: https://github.com/OSIPI/OSIPI_CAPLEX and submit a pull request.
+Detailed instructions for those new to git and Github can be found in the "how to contribute" page and in the README.md.
 Additionally, a tutorial on how to contribute can be found [here](contributionTutorial.md).